BigDataArchitecture/Assignment-3/README.md

 Imagine you running the the SEVIR model and sharing the images over email!
 One time its fine!
 Again and Again its a pain.
 So we have the API.
 Request as many outputs no limits on our Maritme API.

-Our Maritime API will take 13 images as input and output you set of 12 Image arrays.
-This are predictions of next one hour of images
+Our Maritime API will take 13 images as input and output a set of 12 Image arrays.
+These are predictions of next one hour of images

 How to Access our API?
 You can go to out API link: